mastro-elfo/menu/README.md

 Aiuto
 -----

-It is the help page
+It is the help page.

 To do
 -----

-* Language support: to translate the application in more languages.
 * Browsers test: full test and development has been made with Firefox.
-* Read config file from disk: ability to read the config file directly from disk instead of copy/paste.
+* Editable dish type.
+* Write user manual.
+* Find a default set of icons and dishes.
 * Bug fixing.